RELIGIOUS LIBERTY PART 1

 In this module, we will be looking at the biblical basis for religious liberty, the history and current state of religious liberty in Australia, the different layers of religious liberty and case studies in evangelism, education and the workplace.
 We are also blessed to welcome Martyn Iles (Director of the Australian Christian Lobby) to St Thomas’ on Sunday 25 August for an open forum on the topic.
 You can find more information and register here.
 Our aim is to equip you to provide a faithful case for religious liberty in conversation with your neighbours and, ultimately, to turn those conversations to the gospel.

 We think a helpful definition of religious liberty is given by Andrew Walker in his thesis on the topic: ‘Religious liberty is defined as the principle wherein every individual should be free to live out his or her understanding of the conscience’s duty that is owed to God in all areas of life without liability to government penalty or social harassment.’
-There are qualifications we could make to this definition (as we will see in this week’s module), but it is a good start.
+There are qualifications we could make to this definition, but it is a good start.

-This week we look at the biblical basis for religious liberty.
+In part one we look at the biblical basis for religious liberty.
 Our authority is the Bible and so we do not want to believe in religious liberty unless it is biblical.
 Our podcast is a lecture given by Gerard O’Brien (assistant minister at St Thomas’ North Sydney).
-Also included in this week are an essay on religious liberty through church history from one of our congregation members, articles from Akos Balogh and Douglas Wilson on how religious liberty cannot be value-neutral and a lecture by Martyn Iles on the role of government and why Christians should enter politics.
+Also included on this page are an essay on religious liberty through church history from one of our congregation members, articles from Akos Balogh and Douglas Wilson on how religious liberty cannot be value-neutral and a lecture by Martyn Iles on the role of government and why Christians should enter politics.